Skip to main content

 What is a Limit Order?

-A limit order is one of the main order types and is widely used to buy or sell a financial asset at a designated price or better.
-The order will only be executed if the market price reaches the specified limit price.
+A limit order is one of the main order types used to buy or sell a financial asset at a specified price.
+The order will only be executed if the market price reaches the designated limit price and execution depends on market conditions and available volume.

 A limit order allows investors to specify the maximum price they are willing to pay when buying or the minimum price they are willing to accept when selling.
-They allow investors to set precise entry and exit points for their trades, which could be, for example, useful in volatile markets or when specific price targets are desired.
+This gives investors the ability to define target price levels for entering or exiting a position, which may be useful in volatile markets or when aiming for specific price points.

-The downside of a limit order is that it may not be executed immediately or at all if the market price does not reach the specified limit price.
-Additionally, if there is insufficient trading volume at the limit price, the order may only be partially filled.
+The downside of a limit order is that it may not be executed immediately or at all if the market price does not reach the specified level.
+Additionally, if there is insufficient trading volume at the limit price, the order may be only partially filled.

 Key Features